Overview

 What is the graduation rate at Hope College?

-80% of students who start at Hope College end up finishing their degree within six years of enrolling.
-This is 22% more than the national median.
+82% of students who start at Hope College finish their degree within six years of enrolling.
+This is 24% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Hope College go on to earn?

-10 years after starting school at Hope College, the median earnings among students who received federal financial aid was $58,427.
+The median income of students 10 years after starting at Hope College is $58,427.
 This is $8,036 more than the national median.

 How much do students at Hope take out in loans?

-Graduates of Hope have to take out a median of $26,800 in federal student loans.
+Graduates of Hope take out a median of $26,800 in federal student loans.
 This is $13,300 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources